 You can view a sample 1099-MISC form, as well as instructions for using them, by visiting the IRS website.

 When Will Sweepstakes 1099 Forms Arrive?

 For example, if you are notified that you have won a car this year, but the sponsor doesn't actually deliver the prize until next year, you can expect to get the 1099-MISC form by early February of the year after that.
 If the sponsor sends the 1099 form for the wrong year, you can dispute it with them and ask them to send a corrected version.

 Note that sponsors do not have to wait until January of the following year to send out their 1099-MISC forms.
-Some companies choose to send them shortly after awarding the prize, for example, or on a quarterly basis.
+Some companies choose to send them shortly after awarding the prize, for example, or on a schedule like once per quarter.

 What to Do If You Don't Receive a 1099 Form for Your Prize Win

-The IRS has the following to say about what to do if you do not receive an expected 1099 form:
+The IRS tells you what to do if you do not receive an expected 1099 form:

-"If you have not received an expected Form 1099 by a few days after that, contact the payer.
+"If you have not received an expected Form 1099 by a few days after (January 31st), contact the payer.
 If you still do not receive the form by February 15th, call the IRS for assistance at 800-829-1040."

 In other words, if a 1099-MISC doesn't arrive when you expect it, you can contact the sweepstakes' sponsor to ask them to send it.
 But that can be tricky since, unlike asking an employer to resend a 1099 form, you might not have contact information available for a sweepstakes sponsor.
 Luckily, it isn't necessary to do so if you don't want to.

 What to Do If Your 1099 Form Shows the Wrong Prize Value

-Remember that you only have to pay sweepstakes taxes on the fair market value (FMV) of your prize, which can be different from the value that the sweepstakes sponsor estimated when they offered the prize.
+Remember that you only have to pay sweepstakes taxes on the fair market value (FMV) of your prize, which can be different from the value that the sponsor estimated in the sweepstakes rules.